paheimann/github.io/README.md

 Another area for further investigation is the efficiency of this code.
 The Average chart was displayed in a few seconds, but the Scatterplot took about 34 seconds to display its ~10,700 values.
 It would be interesting to see how this process could be speeded up.

-> Changes in Revised Design:
+> Changes in Revised Design (achieved using dimple.js):

 - changed y-axis label on both charts to be more descriptive, less jargon
 - changed title on both charts to state a conclusion, or to otherwise guide the viewer
 - changed Average chart from scatter (dot) plot to bar chart
 - changed points on Scatterplot to be all the same color (I needed to adjust the opacity as well)

-> Attempted Changes in Revised Design that were not successful in the time frame for this project:
+> Changes in Revised Design (not successful using dimple.js in the time frame for this project, but successful using other tools):

 - font size of axis labels
 - on x-axis, show actual category names instead of code number